Manual for Councils

 Link Officers can use the letter to raise the profile of complaints resolution, highlighting areas for improvement and sharing successes, initiating discussions and agreeing actions with key officers and elected members.
 The data we publish about others can be used to compare performance with neighbouring authorities.

-The publication of our annual letters coincides with an annual review report looking at the state of local government complaints, and the release of our data in spreadsheet format.
+In July we publish an annual review report looking at the state of local government complaints, and the release of our data in spreadsheet format.